colinta/Mechy/README.md

 #define _F7 18
 ```

-(the numbers refer to the pin location on the Atmega32u4 chip, but the values don't matter as long as they're unique).

 ###### Hardware

 This class is defined per-keyboard, but in general it will have:

+- `LAYOUT` macro and maybe alternates like `LAYOUT_standard` and `LAYOUT_60`.
 - `begin()` to initialize LED or other pins
 - `tick()` to check `Mechy` for Caps lock status and update that LED automatically (if you assign to `capsLedWrite()` your setting will override the default).
+- Definitions for ROWS, COLS, pinRows and pinCols.
 - LED controlling methods like `capsLedWrite()` and `capsLedRead()` and defines like `CAPS_LED_PIN`
 - RGB and backlight support, if available.

-###### FYI
+# FAQ

-Mechy: pronounced "*Mech Key*" (or I suppose it sounds like "Meh-key", too), if that wasn't obvious.
+Mechy is pronounced "*Mech Key*" (or I suppose it sounds like "Meh-key", too).

+I would've called the `Hardware` class `Keyboard`, but that name was taken.

+Technical documentation: yeah probably some day, but only if someone asks for it and wants to contribute.